Moses Lake’s high-tech plant is collateral damage in U.S.-China trade war

 REC Silicon, a Norwegian company, sees Moses Lake at the center of a high-tech manufacturing revolution.
-But that vision is likely dead unless Washington and Beijing can settled their differences on trade.
+But that vision is likely dead unless Washington and Beijing can settle their differences on trade.

 For the 200 or so workers who still have jobs at the REC Silicon manufacturing plant in Moses Lake, the last few months of the trade dispute between China and the United States have been agonizing.